 Just open the email from the sender you want to block, press the three dots icon, tap Block “[Contact]” in the menu that appears at the bottom of the screen, and you are done!

 You don’t even need to confirm the block, the blocked contact banner will appear at top of the email right away:

-If you don’t want to keep checking your messages on the web, want a fresh way to organize your emails, or just looking to change up your mail client, you can try mail clients Canary Mail or Unibox.
+If you don’t want to keep checking your messages on the web, want a fresh way to organize your emails, or just looking to change up your mail client, we suggest that you try Canary Mail.

 Canary Mail is a popular solution for users looking to get end-to-end encryption for their messages.
 It has a simple and sleek design and makes your email-checking experience a seamless process.